Dr Sarah Jarvis, MBE

 It’s not just coffee that contains caffeine.
 Standard tea is also caffeinated, albeit not to the same extent: an average cup of brewed coffee or mug of instant coffee has about 100mg of caffeine, while a cup of tea contains about 50mg.
 A double shot of espresso contains around 125mg of caffeine.
 But colas contain caffeine too (35-50mg in a standard can) and many energy drinks are even higher.
 Chocolate contains smaller amounts of caffeine, but eating chocolate on top of other caffeine-containing drinks all adds up.

-Avoiding colas and energy drinks and switching to decaffeinated coffee may help you get to sleep – decaff coffee isn’t entirely caffeine-free, it has about 3% of the caffeine of caffeinated equivalents.
-It’s widely available in most countries these days, and will hopefully enable you to stick to your current bedtime routine and fall asleep quickly and easily.
+Avoiding colas and energy drinks and switching to decaffeinated coffee may help you get to sleep – de-caff coffee isn’t entirely caffeine-free, it has about 3% of the caffeine of caffeinated equivalents.
+It’s widely available in most countries these days and will hopefully enable you to stick to your current bedtime routine and fall asleep quickly and easily.

-Alcohol – the enemy of sleep
+Alcohol – the Enemy of Sleep

 If you drink alcohol, you’re more likely to have disturbed sleep, find it hard to stay asleep, wake early and feel unrefreshed.
 You’re likely to spend less time than usual in the important Rapid Eye Movement (REM) stage of sleep, which is essential for restoring energy and health.